psu13/mutable-hakyll/posts/internet-music-stories.md

 combination of both.
 You would then trudge home, wondering what you were missing out on.

 These days it's different.
-Almost everything that was ever recorded and managed to survive in the culture until 2010 or so is now encoded somewhere on the Internet and available to listen to for either a small nominal fee, or also usually for free if you don't mind ads.
+Almost everything that was ever recorded and managed to survive in the culture is now encoded somewhere on the Internet and available to listen to for either a small nominal fee, or also usually for free if you don't mind ads.
 It's crazy.
 Describe this world to any music dork in the 80s and they would think you were talking about heaven on Earth.

-But, paradoxically, the more there is the harder it can be to find, sometimes.
+But, it's not all great.
 And, the software that you have to use to _mine_ this bounty at times seems designed to actually keep you from finding the thing that you _know_ is there.

-Below I have three stories about experiencing recorded music in the age of the Internet, and some of what I learned about things after having these experiences.
+Below I have three thoughts about experiencing recorded music in the age of the Internet, and some of what I learned about things after having these experiences.

 #### I Could Not Find CHRVCHES